US economy shrank by 1.5% in Q1 but consumers kept spending - NewsBreak

 The economy is widely believed to have resumed its growth in the current quarter: In a survey released this month, 34 economists told the Federal Reserve Bank of Philadelphia that they expect GDP to grow at a 2.3% annual pace from April through June and 2.5% for all of 2022.
 Still, their forecast marked a sharp drop from the 4.2% growth estimate for the current quarter in the Philadelphia Fed’s previous survey in February.

 Considerable uncertainties, though, are clouding the outlook for the U.S. and global economies.
 Russia’s war against Ukraine has disrupted trade in energy, grains and other commodities and driven fuel and food prices dramatically higher.
-China's draconian COVID-19 crackdown has also slowed growth in the world's second-biggest economy and worsened global supply chain bottlenecks.
 The Federal Reserve has begun aggressively raising interest rates to fight the fastest inflation the United States has suffered since the early 1980s.

 The Fed is banking on its ability to engineer a so-called soft landing: Raising borrowing rates enough to slow growth and cool inflation without causing a recession.
 Many economists, though, are skeptical that the central bank can pull it off.
 More than half the economists surveyed by the National Association for Business Economics foresee at least a 25% probability that the U.S. economy will sink into recession within a year.